 Our Governing body comprises of the following members

-Rachel is the Executive Headteacher of Hoxton Garden, Orchard and Southwold Schools and Headteacher at Orchard School.
-She has worked as a senior leader in the Federation for seven years.
+Rachel is the Executive Headteacher of Orchard, Southwold and Hoxton Garden Schools.
+She has worked as a senior leader in the Federation for 12 years.
 She has successfully led the development of curriculum and assessment across the schools as well as the development of action research.
-Rachel has also worked as a schools improvement adviser for Hackney Learning Trust.
+Rachel is also a Schools Improvement Adviser for Hackney Education.

-James is a qualified accountant and finance director for a firm based in Canary Wharf.
-He has two children at Orchard Primary School.
-James has several years experience as a school governor at schools.
+James the Chair of Governors and a qualified accountant and finance director for a firm based in Canary Wharf.
+He previously has two children at Orchard Primary School and has several years of experience as a school governor.

 Hannah is a consultant working on campaigns in the UK and internationally.
 Recently, she has worked on international trade with SumOfUs.org, helped to train campaigners with ActionAid International, and authored a report on the future of campaigns with Save the Children International.
 She was previously a member of the founding team of 38 Degrees, and before that was an education researcher with the thinktank Demos.
 She is on the board of a youth organisation called Envision, and lives in Hackney.